Democratization: Brazil

+Chile

 France

 The French Revolution (1789) briefly allowed a wide franchise.
 The French Revolutionary Wars and the Napoleonic Wars lasted for more than twenty years.
 The French Directory was more oligarchic.
 The First French Empire and the Bourbon Restoration restored more autocratic rule.
 The French Second Republic had universal male suffrage but was followed by the Second French Empire.
 The Franco-Prussian War (1870–71) resulted in the French Third Republic.

 Germany

 Germany established its first democracy in 1919 with the creation of the Weimar Republic, a parliamentary republic created following the German Empire's defeat in World War I. The Weimar Republic lasted only 14 years before it collapsed and was replaced by Nazi dictatorship.
 Historians continue to debate the reasons why the Weimar Republic's attempt at democratization failed.
 After Germany was militarily defeated in World War II, democracy was reestablished in West Germany during the U.S.-led occupation which undertook the denazification of society.